ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

 ## Shutdown

-- To stop `book-service`, go to the terminal where the application is running and press `Ctrl+C`
+- To stop `book-service`, go to the terminal where the application is running and press `Ctrl+C`;
-- To stop and remove docker compose containers, networks and volumes, make sure you are in `springboot-keycloak-mongodb-testcontainers` and run
+- To stop the Docker containers started using `./init-environment.sh` script, make sure you are in `springboot-keycloak-mongodb-testcontainers` and run the script below:
   ```
-  docker compose down -v
+  ./shutdown-environment.sh
   ```

 ## Cleanup